gridcoin-community/Gridcoin-Research/doc/build-windows.md

     sudo apt update
     sudo apt upgrade
     sudo apt install build-essential libtool autotools-dev automake pkg-config bsdmainutils curl git

-Then install the mingw-w64 cross-compilation tool chain:

-    sudo apt install g++-mingw-w64-x86-64

-Or the following to build for 32-bit

-    sudo apt-get install g++-mingw-w64-i686 mingw-w64-i686-dev

 A host toolchain (`build-essential`) is necessary because some dependency packages need to build host utilities that are used in the build process.